History of Art and Architecture

 Databases for Art Historical Research

 Following is a list of databases that contain scholarly content in Art History.
 I recommend starting with Oxford Art Online, which contains short articles that will help you get familiar with a topic.
 Those articles include bibliographies for further research.

 The bibliographies on this list may not contain full-text articles.
-Use the citations you find to lead you to books or articles in our catalog, either with a title search in Discovery, or try the Citation Linker (link above).
+Use the citations you find to lead you to books or articles in our catalog, with a title search in Discovery or Google Scholar.
 Remember that I am here to help!

 Your professors will appreciate your use of high-quality images, from reliable sources, rather than whatever you find on the web.
 Artstor is a source that serves images contributed by museums of their own holdings.
 Luna is our local collection of images, maintained by the Digital Scholarship Center.
 Many museums, including the Metropolitan Museum and the National Gallery of Art, offer high-quality image downloads for artworks that are in the public domain.

 I recommend Zotero for managing your bibliographic citations.
 When installed on your own computer, you can quickly and easily save books, articles, videos, or other websites to your account.
 When you are ready to generate your works cited list, Zotero will help you format your entries in Chicago, MLA, or another style.
 It works best on your own computer.
 First, make an account and download the program.
 The best part is the bookmarklet that grabs citations from the web just for you!

 - Last Updated: Oct 26, 2023 1:44 PM